PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Adversarial Analysis

 \subsection{Results}

 Figure~\ref{fig:sa_results} shows the \AAName results for each pair of schedulers.

 The benefit of our approach is clear from just a quick glance at Figure~\ref{fig:sa_results} (there's a lot more red!).
 A closer look reveals even more interesting results.
-First, \AAName finds, for \textit{every} scheduling algorithm, problem instances such that it performs at least twice as bad as another of the algorithms.
-In fact, for most of the algorithms ($10$ of \NumAlgorithms), it finds a problem instance such that the algorithm performs at least \textit{five times} worse than another algorithm!
+First, \AAName finds, for \textit{every} scheduling algorithm, problem instances on which it performs at least twice as bad as another of the algorithms.
+In fact, for most of the algorithms ($10$ of \NumAlgorithms), it finds a problem instance such that the algorithm performs at least \textit{five times} worse than another algorithm.
+For HEFT, one of the most popular scheduling algorithms, \AAName finds a problem instance where it performs $4.34$ times worse than FastestNode, a (generally poor-performing) simple baseline algorithm that schedules all tasks to execute in serial on the fastest compute node.
+In fact, for many of the algorithms, \AAName finds problem instances where they perform quite poorly compared to FastestNode, perhaps suggesting that a common weakness of many scheduling algorithms is over-parallelization on some problem instances.

 Furthermore, we note that for nearly every pair of algorithms $\mathcal{A}, \mathcal{B}$, \AAName identifies a problem instance where $\mathcal{A}$ outperforms $\mathcal{B}$ \textit{and} where $\mathcal{B}$ outperforms $\mathcal{A}$.
+In other words, we don't see many algorithms that are strictly better or worse than others.
+Each algorithm has its own strengths and weaknesses that are revealed by \AAName.
 Finally, some of the cells in Figure~\ref{fig:sa_results} have values of $>1000$.
 In this case, \AAName identified a problem instance where one algorithm \textit{drastically} outperforms the other.
 For these cases, it's likely that there exist problem instances where the scheduler performs \textit{arbitrarily} poorly compared to the baseline scheduler.

-Readers can find a closer look at one example comparing HEFT and CPoP (two well-known task scheduling algorithms~\cite{scheduler:heft}) in Appendix~\ref{sec:case_study} that demonstrates how \AAName can be used to discover the reasons why an algorithm performs well on some problem instances and poorly on others.
+Insights like these (of which Figure~\ref{fig:sa_results} contains many more), provided by \AAName, are invaluable for understanding the strengths and weaknesses of task scheduling algorithms and can be used to guide the development of new algorithms and distributed computing systems.